soho.com.au

 Can a tenant dispute a termination notice?

-What happens if a tenant refuses to leave after receiving notice?
+What occurs if a tenant declines to vacate after being served notice?

 Soho